SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 This is an alternative to native Polarion's solution.
 The extension uses [WeasyPrint](https://weasyprint.org/) as a PDF engine and requires it to run in [Docker as Service](#weasyprint-configuration).

+## Quick start

+Please see separate [quick start page](QUICK_START.md) were briefly summarized all most important and applicable steps and configurations.

+If you need deeper knowledge about all possible steps, configurations and their descriptions, please see sections below.

 ## Build

 This extension can be produced using maven: